Summer Food Service Program

 The Summer Food Service Program for Children is a federally-funded program operated nationally by the U.S. Department of Agriculture and administered by the Florida Department of Agriculture & Consumer Services, Food Nutrition & Wellness Division.

-This program is designed to provide meals when school is not in session and is implemented in communities where at least 50% of the residents are living below the poverty level.
+This program is designed to provide meals when school is not in session and is implemented in communities where at least 50% of the residents are living below the poverty line.

 To reach the Florida Department of Agriculture’s Summer Food Service Program Hotline, dial: 800-622-5985 or 850-617-7401